-In addition to all previous section standards, agencies offering Specialized Response Teams/Programs will also demonstrate compliance with these specific standards.
+In addition to all previous section standards, agencies offering Specialty Care Transport services will also demonstrate compliance with these specific standards.

-402.01 SCT and IFT Programs- Agencies which plan for and accept scheduled or unscheduled high-acuity transports between healthcare facilities requiring specialized personnel, training, equipment and/or skills beyond the normal scope of practice of an EMS provider are conducting Specialty Care Transports (SCT).
+402.01 SCT Programs- Agencies which plan for and accept scheduled or unscheduled high-acuity transports between healthcare facilities requiring specialized personnel, training, equipment and/or skills beyond the normal scope of practice of an EMS provider are conducting Specialty Care Transports (SCT).